Ha Young (actress)

 Ahn Ha-young (born August 11, 1993), known mononymously as Ha Young, is a South Korean actress and model.
-She is best known for her role in the series The Trauma Code: Heroes on Call (2025).
+She is best known for her role in the series The Trauma Code: Heroes on Call (2025) and Our Sticky Love (2026).

-Early life and education
+Early life and career

-She was born on August 11, 1993, in South Korea.
-She majored in Western painting at Ewha Womans University and went on to graduate school at the School of Visual Arts in New York in 2016 to prepare for her master's degree, but took a leave of absence after one year to pursue an acting career.
+Ahn was born on August 11, 1993, in Seoul, South Korea.
+She comes from a family of four generations of physicians.
+Her great-grandfather, Ahn Sang-ho, opened the first hospital in Seoul under Emperor Gojong's rule.
+Her grandfather, Ahn Boo-ho, was a medical officer and professor who worked at Sorokdo National Hospital in the late 1940s and early 1950s.
+Her father and older sister are physicians as well.

-Career
+Ahn majored in Western painting at Ewha Womans University and went on to graduate school at the School of Visual Arts in New York in 2016 to prepare for her master's degree; she took a leave of absence after one year to pursue an acting career.

-After joining Bistus Entertainment and modeling for various brands, she made her screen debut in the 2019 series Doctor Prisoner as Na Yi-hyeon, the protagonist's younger sister.
+After joining Bistus Entertainment and modelling for various brands, Ahn made her screen debut in the 2019 series Doctor Prisoner as Na Yi-hyeon, the protagonist's younger sister.